utilitywarehouse/cockroachdb-manifests/README.md

 cockroach.seed.hosts=cockroachdb-0.cockroachdb,cockroachdb-1.cockroachdb,cockroachdb-2.cockroachdb
 cockroach.init.host=cockroachdb-0.cockroachdb
 ```
 You may want to overwrite the config if you patch the service name for example.
-This can be done like below:
+This can be done as shown below:
 ```yaml
 configMapGenerator:
   - name: cockroach